OSUSecLab/SGX-Enclave-Formal-Verification/README.md

 # Towards Formal Verification of State Continuity for Enclave Programs

 This repo contains [Tamarin](https://tamarin-prover.github.io/) models for [Intel SGX](https://software.intel.com/content/www/us/en/develop/topics/software-guard-extensions.html) application components of three open source projects: [Hyperledger Sawtooth](https://www.hyperledger.org/use/sawtooth), [SGXEnabledAccess](https://github.com/fishermano/SGXEnabledAccess), [BI-SGX](https://bi-sgx.net/).
 These models can be helpful to verify the properties of any other SGX application.
 Each model uses many SGX primitives, some of which are directly reusable.
 Other primitive requires customized integration as per application requirement.
-Details of the three open-source projects, the SGX threat model, the working principles behind the SGX primitives are described in our paper (TBD).
+Details of the three open-source projects, the SGX threat model, the working principles behind the SGX primitives are described in our [USENIX Security '21 paper](https://www.usenix.org/conference/usenixsecurity21/presentation/jangid).

 ## File structure of this repo